 What is the status of the Recovery Plan and what does it propose?

-How do I receive regular Project updates and traffic notifications?
+How do I receive regular project updates and traffic notifications?

 If the rail system stops short of Ala Moana, how will I get to my final destination?